-If current rates of change persist, the first year of the long-term EcoQO target (in which the proportion of fulmars with more than 0.1g of plastic in the stomach remains under 10%) may be reached in the Netherlands between the late 2030s to late 2040s.
-The most recent changes have strengthened the conclusions in the previous report (Van Franeker and Kühn 2018).
-Currently 43% of beached fulmars in the Netherlands exceed the 0.1g level.
-Plastics are present in 93% of fulmars and the average per individual is 23.6 particles with a combined mass of 0.26g.
+If current rates of change persist, the first year of reaching the long-term EcoQO target (in which the proportion of fulmars with more than 0.1g of plastic in the stomach remains under 10%) may be reached in the Netherlands in year 2048.
+In the current 5-year period (2015-2019) among 148 stomachs of beached fulmars from the Netherlands, 39% exceed the 0.1g level.
+Plastics are present in 93% of fulmars and the average per individual is 20.0 particles with a combined plastic mass of 0.20g.

 For the shorter-term policy goals, tendency in international discussions is that intermediate assessments should provide evidence of 'significant improvement'.
-The year 2020 is of major relevance for the Good Environmental Status in the EU Marine Strategy Framework Directive.
-Our models indicate that continued significant improvement implies that EcoQO performance by the year 2020 should have decreased to about 34 to 38% of fulmars exceeding the 0.1q threshold in the stomach (Fig. 7; Table 5).
+The year 2020 is of major relevance for the GES in the EU MSFD.
+Our models indicate that continued significant improvement implies that EcoQ Performance by the year 2020 should be at most 38%, and 25% by the year 2030 (Fig. 7A; Table 5A).

-It is important to remain aware that the predicted trend does not imply that we can now relax and take no further action.
+It is important to remain aware that the predicted trend does not imply no further action is needed.
 The model prediction is not based on a status-quo, but on the current rate of change.
 We assume that change to be the result of increased policy measures and improved awareness and behaviour.
 This implies that the predicted future change will require further new policy measures and further improvements in awareness and behaviour.
 Without extra effort, it is unlikely that the EcoQO target could be reached in the predicted time period.